Elijah Burke: Professional wrestling career

-World Wrestling Entertainment
+World Wrestling Entertainment (2004–2008)

 Ohio Valley Wrestling (2004–2006)

 After signing with WWE, he was sent to their developmental territory, Ohio Valley Wrestling (OVW).
 There, he won the Heavyweight Championship on December 8, 2004, by defeating Chad Toland.
 On April 14 Burke lost the championship to Matt Morgan.
-While in OVW, Burke was offered a spot in the Spirit Squad by WWE's creative team, but turned it down, which forced him to stay in OVW on a longer stint before moving to SmackDown! with Sylvester Terkay.
+While in OVW, Burke was offered a spot in the Spirit Squad by WWE's creative team, but turned it down, which forced him to stay in OVW longer before moving to SmackDown! with Sylvester Terkay.